REVALUATION 1

 However, if your PO and your invoice are not associated in AP and you just need to add the PO number or other data then you will need to enter this information in the descriptive flexfields.
 You can only use ATTRIBUTE column from 1 to 15 in FA_MASS_ADDITIONS

-FAQ On Depreciation
+On Depreciation

-1. What is unplanned depreciation?
+is unplanned depreciation?

 2. Can depreciation be suspended for a specified period of time?